nglaeser/crypto-glossary/mpc.md

 - **Shamir secret-sharing**: This is a form of (_t_+1)-out-of-_n_ secret-sharing, i.e., at least _t_+1 out of _n_ parties must work together to recover the secret.
 Shamir secret-sharing gives every party a point on a degree-_t_ polynomial.
 Because _t_+1 points define a unique polynomial, _t_+1 parties can work together to recover it.
 The secret is the value when the polynomial is evaluated at 0.
 Interactive demo [here](./ShamirSS.ipynb).

 Secret-sharing schemes with additional properties also exist, but basic secret sharing usually suffices for MPC.
+- **Homomorphic secret sharing**:
+- **Robust secret sharing**: Does not consider a corrupt dealer. ...
-- **Verifiable secret sharing**: Protects against a corrupt dealer.
+- **Verifiable secret sharing (VSS)**: Protects against a corrupt dealer.
 During the sharing phase, the parties who receive shares from the dealer also run a verification function to confirm that the shares they received are well-formed (will reconstruct properly).

-- **Robust secret sharing**: Does not consider a corrupt dealer. ...
+**Cut-and-choose**: This is an idea to turn a semi-honest secure MPC protocol into malicious-secure one. ...

 ## Properties